Zst0514/Literatures-on-Homomorphic-Encryption/README.md

-# Literatures on Homomorphic Encryption Acceleration
+# **Literatures on Homomorphic Encryption Acceleration**

 A reading list for Acceleration on Homomorphic Encryption, including but not limited to related research on software and hardware level.
-The list covers related papers, conferences, tools other resources.
+The list covers related papers, conferences, tools and other resources.
 We have a [team of Maintaners](#Maintainers) responsible for maintainance, meanwhile also welcome contributions from anyone.

 Literatures in this page are arranged from a classification perspective, including the following topics: